 What inspires Poonam: She is inspired by things that spark a positive emotion such as, people, places, ideas, and nature as these help create spaces that also encourage mental and physical well being.
 Most recently she has been inspired by Iris Van Herpen’s Ability to integrate digital fabrication processes into the fashion industry creating stunning runway pieces.

-Favorite Starchitect: Zaha Hadid, she has been a pioneer in many regards and admire her strength, perseverance and success.
+Favorite Starchitect: Zaha Hadid, she has been a pioneer in many regards and admires her strength, perseverance, and success.

 Favorite Marvel Character: Iron Man – he is a great example of someone who is street smart and book smart.

 Favorite Ted Talk: Apollo Robins is one of them, I am fascinated by how he can guide people’s attention and intrigued by the idea of attention being a currency.